Copycat Culver's Chicken Cashew Salad is a quick and filling salad recipe that's as simple to toss together as it is delicious!

 Directions

-- Heat a large skillet over medium-high heat, or a grill to high.
-Brush chicken breasts on both sides with extra virgin olive oil, then season with salt and pepper.
-Cook for 4-5 minutes a side, or until no longer pink in the center.
-Remove to a plate and let rest for 5 minutes, then slice.
+• Heat a skillet over medium-high heat.
+Brush chicken breasts on both sides with extra virgin olive oil then season with salt and pepper.
+Saute for 4-5 minutes a side or until no longer pink in the center.
+Remove to a plate then let rest for 5 minutes and slice.

 I LOVE this salad at Culver’s.
 And now I’m wondering why it never occurred to me to try and make it at home!
 Yay!
 Thanks!